Block Months

 Outpatient Procedures

 The program offers excellent training in office-based procedures through dedicated procedures clinics.
-All teaching is one-on-one with family medicine faculty who have special interest in procedural training.
+All teaching is one-on-one with Family Medicine faculty who have special interest in procedural training.

 Community Outreach

 Working in a school-based clinic and at a clinic for underserved adolescents and children is also well established as part of our curriculum.
-We staff a school-based health enter at Lincoln Middle School.
+We staff a school-based health center at Lincoln Middle School.
 The health center welcomes students on a walk-in basis, and provides health education, primary health care, and referrals, in collaboration with parents and the primary care physician.
 Preventive health care and holistic well-being are emphasized.
-The Corner Health Center was created to address Ypsilanti's high teen pregnancy rate and the health care needs of young families.
-Located downtown, it provides holistic, comprehensive health care and social services for people between 12 and 21 and their children, including prenatal care.

-Our faculty provide prenatel care at Packard Health.
+Our faculty provide prenatal care at Packard Health.
 The center has two locations in Ann Arbor and is a non-profit primary care medical facility.
-Ranked among the top third of primary care practices in Michigan and designated as a Patient-Centered Medical Home by Blue Cross Blue Shield of Michigan, packard Health has an unwavering commitment to ensuring medical access for everyone.
+Ranked among the top third of primary care practices in Michigan and designated as a Patient-Centered Medical Home by Blue Cross Blue Shield of Michigan, Packard Health has an unwavering commitment to ensuring medical access for everyone.
 Packard Health welcomes both insured and uninsured patients and believes that everyone deserves quality medical care - all ages, all stages of health, regardless of economic status.

 Resident Wellness